How to Install Vacuum Glasshow-to-install-vacuum-glass

 Installation Notes:

 1. The adsorbent should always be positioned at the bottom of the wider edge to prevent it from slipping.
-Therefore, when placing your order, please provide us with the width and height of the vacuum glass so that we can correctly place the adsorbent at the bottom of the wider edge during manufacturing.
+Therefore, when placing your order, please provide us, a leading vacuum glass supplier, with the width and height of the vacuum glass so that we can correctly place the adsorbent at the bottom of the wider edge during manufacturing.

 2. The vacuum glass size label is affixed to the white glass surface, which helps to distinguish between the Low-E and white glass.